Nearly 200 evacuees to leave coronavirus quarantine in US

 “There have been comments made that have been hurtful — both in person and on social media — that are often based on incorrect or incomplete information," Kaiser said.
 “A few base workers have even been accosted in uniform.
 This is not acceptable, and needs to stop."

-The exception was an evacuee who flew into Marine Air Station Miramar in San Diego last week.

-The adult and three other evacuees had been in hospital isolation after showing symptoms of the virus but on Sunday, federal health officials said they had tested negative and they were sent back to the base, where they joined more than 200 people who are under a 14-day quarantine.
+The adult and three other evacuees had been in hospital isolation after showing symptoms of the virus but on Sunday, federal health officials said they had tested negative and they were sent back to the base, where they joined more than 200 people.

 “Both patients are doing well and have minimal symptoms," the statement said.

-Five evacuees taken to Travis Air Force Base, located between San Francisco and Sacramento, were hospitalized after showing symptoms of the virus but none of those possible cases has been confirmed, authorities said.
+Five evacuees taken to Travis Air Force Base, located between San Francisco and Sacramento, were hospitalized after showing symptoms of the virus but no cases have been confirmed, authorities said.

 No symptoms were reported among evacuees at Lackland Air Force Base in San Antonio or a Nebraska National Guard training base in Omaha.